-- (a) Smith Blair Style 623 must be used on pipes with wall thickness less than 9.5 mm. - (b) Welded outlets will typically not be allowed and will only be permitted at the discretion of the Engineer. - (c) Tapping shall not be permitted within 300 mm of a joint, fitting or existing tap. - (d) Tapped connections are required to be isolated with an approved isolating flange gasket kit or a length of PVC pipe at the discretion of the Engineer.
+- (a) Smith Blair Style 623 must be used on pipes with wall thickness less than 9.5 mm. - (b) Welded outlets will typically not be allowed and will only be permitted at the discretion of the Engineer. - (c) Welded outlets, if allowed, shall be engineered to accommodate wrapper or crotch plates as where required per AWWA M11. - (d) Tapping shall not be permitted within 300 mm of a joint, fitting or existing tap. - (e) Tapped connections are required to be isolated with an approved isolating flange gasket kit or a length of PVC pipe at the discretion of the Engineer. - (f) Install sleeve and perform hot tap per sleeve and/or pipe manufacturers instructions - (g) Hot taps are to be performed with a wet cutter - (h) Ensure valve and tapping machines are installed with sufficient support.